-Media type: PDF Download 2021 Land and the second sec Managing and Enhancing Terrestrial Road Ecology PTM-MTRE-E Road ecology has developed into an established research and applied science discipline that offers mitigative practices and management approaches to address impacts to natural ecosystems, as well as to public safety and adjacent land use.
+Media type: PDF Download 2021 Free

+Managing and Enhancing Terrestrial Road Ecology PTM-MTRE-E Road ecology has developed into an established research and applied science discipline that offers mitigative practices and management approaches to address impacts to natural ecosystems, as well as to public safety and adjacent land use.
 This synthesis identifies Beneficial Management Practices to help avoid, minimize or compensate for the direct and indirect effects of roads, across Canada's diverse geographic environments and road systems.
 Media type: PDF Download 2021